The Final Page: Plot

 Marshall calls "Jinx" on Barney when they utter the same phrase simultaneously.
 Future Ted explains the group takes the game very seriously; Barney had previously broken the jinx out of mockery, but later had been hit by a bus, causing everyone to follow the rules whenever they are jinxed, including Barney jinxing Marshall just as he was about to talk with one of his boyhood heroes.
 The group relishes Barney's silence.
 Ted's new building is set to open and he invites his favorite architecture professor, Vinick, from his college days to the grand opening.
 The group says that Ted has put the professor in his "pit", in that he has obsessed over him since college.
 This is further confirmed when the professor declines the invitation.
 Ted takes the group to Wesleyan, intending to unleash his wrath on Vinick.
 After hearing one of his inspiring lectures, Ted craves Vinick's approval and shows him a sketch of the GNB building.
 Vinick is unimpressed and Ted brings a 3-D model, but Vinick views the attempt as pathetic.
 Ted realizes he has to move on.

 Marshall and Lily explain they are in someone else's pit.
 Daryl, a friend from college, became obsessed with the two, causing them to feel uncomfortable.
 They run into Daryl at Wesleyan, having formed a company selling hacky sacks named after the three of them.
 He invites them to his house; Marshall and Lily fear they will be killed, but find that Daryl's company has become successful, and they unknowingly reject his offer to give them $100,000, claiming it was partly their idea.
 Daryl seems to accept that they do not want any part of his life.

 Robin has Patrice in her pit and when Sandy Rivers tasks her with laying off employees, she plans to fire Patrice for getting together with the man she loves.
 Midway through the firing, Patrice realizes that Robin is hurt by her dating Barney, and gives her a consoling hug; which Robin reciprocates and apologizes.
 She resolves to move on and lets Patrice stay.

 At the end of the day, Barney secretly tricks Ted into saying his name by showing him a wedding ring, breaking the jinx.
 Barney explains that he is serious and makes Ted promise not to tell anyone he plans to propose to Patrice and unjinks Ted when he agrees.
-He then gets revenge on Marshall and Lily by putting them into a jinx themselves.
+He then gets revenge on Marshall and Lily by putting them into an indefinite jinx themselves.